mussatto/mussatto.github.io/_posts/2023-02-15-springboot-google.markdown

 ```

-his login page contains a form that posts to the */login/oauth2/code/google* endpoint when the user clicks the **Login with Google** button.
+This login page contains a form that posts to the */login/oauth2/code/google* endpoint when the user clicks the **Login with Google** button.

 That's it!
 You have now integrated Spring Boot with Google OAuth authentication.
 When a user clicks the **Login with Google** button, they will be redirected to Google's authentication page.
 Once they log in, they will be redirected back to your application, and their information will be available in the OAuth2User object.